rameerez/nondisposable/README.md

-# 🗑️ `nondisposable` - Block disposable email addresses in your Rails app
+# 🗑️ `nondisposable` - Block disposable email addresses from signing up to your Rails app

-Nondisposable is a Ruby gem for Rails apps that checks and prevents users from signing up with disposable email addresses.
-It maintains a regularly updated database of known disposable email domains and provides ActiveRecord validations.
+`nondisposable` is a Ruby gem for Rails apps that checks and prevents users from signing up with disposable email addresses.
+The list of disposable emails is updated daily.

 ## Installation